-multi-site organization: An organization having an identified central function (hereafter referred to as a central office - -but not necessarily the headquarters of the organization) at which certain activities are planned, controlled, or managed and a network of local offices or branches (sites) at which such activities are fully or partially carried out.
+multi-site organization: An organization having an identified central function (hereafter referred to as a central office - but not necessarily the headquarters of the organization) at which certain activities are planned, controlled, or managed and a network of local offices or branches (sites) at which such activities are fully or partially carried out.

-native: Species of ecological communities occurring naturally in an ecological regionarea, as neither a direct or indirect consequence of recent human activity.
+native: Species of ecological communities occurring naturally in an ecological region, as neither a direct or indirect consequence of recent human activity.
 (Ecological Regions of North America: Levels I-II)

-natural community: Natural communities are combinations of native plants and animals that are regularly found together in particular settings. , where hHuman-caused disturbanceschanges to composition have been minimal, consistent withor the natural community has recovered from that historical disturbance regimes (e.g., prescribed fire), or the natural community has recovered from that disturbance, or the human-caused disturbance falls within the range of natural disturbance.
-(Adapted from NatureServeadopted from the US National Vegetation Classification).
+natural community: Natural communities are combinations of native plants and animals that are regularly found together in particular settings.
+Human-caused disturbances have been minimal, consistent with historical disturbance regimes (e.g., prescribed fire), or the natural community has recovered from that disturbance, or the human-caused disturbance falls within the range of natural disturbance.
+(Adapted from NatureServe).